BICAS Awards and Recognition

 - BICAS is a 501(c)3 charitable

 - Youth can develop skills and training through our Earn-A-Bike Program and work trade and community service opportunities.
-In 2014, we began our Build-a-KIDS-Bike Class to increase opportunities to youth!
+In 2017 we re-launched our Youth Earn-A-Bike and Youth Drop-in Programs to increase opportunities to youth!

 - BICAS contributes to the vibrant art culture and community festivities for which Downtown Tucson is known.

-- We have collaborated with a diverse group of community organizations such as: El Grupo, City High School, Davis Elementary, Khalsa Middle School, Iron Horse Neighborhood, Dunbar Spring Community Garden, All Souls Procession, Parade of Lights, Ghost Bike Project, Tucson Homeless Connect, etc.
+- We have collaborated with a diverse group of community organizations such as: El Grupo, City High School, Davis Elementary, ACE Charter, Los Amigos, John Valenzuela Youth Center, EON Youth/SAAF, Khalsa Middle School, Iron Horse Neighborhood, Dunbar Spring Community Garden, All Souls Procession, Parade of Lights, Ghost Bike Project, Tucson Homeless Connect, etc.

 - BICAS is known as a leader among community bicycle organizations, both nationally and internationally.